Taliban Ban University Education For Afghan Women

 The country was returning to “dark days”, added medicine student Rhea in the capital, who asked that her name be changed.

-“When we were hoping to make progress, they are removing us from the society,” the 26-year-old said.
+“When we were hoping to make progress, they are removing us from society,” the 26-year-old said.

 – ‘A fundamental human right’ –